theRookieCoder/drive_helper/README.md

 ```

 ## API Reference
-See the [doc](https://github.com/theRookieCoder/drive_helper/blob/main/doc/DriveHelper.md) in Github for thorough API reference
+See the [generated Dartdocs](https://pub.dev/documentation/drive_helper/latest/) in pub for thorough API reference

 ## Compatibility